ten-protocol/go-ten/design/host/host_db_requirements.md

 * Supports a large number of concurrent connections

 Postgres would be the obvious other alternative but given it is favoured for advanced data types, complex queries and geospatial capabilities, it doesn't offer us any benefit for this use case over MariaDB.

+## Cross Chain Messages

+We want to display L2 > L1 and L1 > L2 transaction data.
+We will expose an API to retrieve these and the implementation for retrieving the data will either be via subscriptions to the events API or we will store them in the database.
+TBC